CSD9773/mrpack-to-zip-api/Readme.md

 # Modrinth Pack to ZIP API

-A simple API for converting Modrinth modpacks (.mrpack) to standard ZIP format.
+A pure API for converting Modrinth modpacks (.mrpack) to standard ZIP format.

 ## Overview